 Generally with certification through CWI, agencies that hire graduates do not need to send that person to the academy because they are POST certifiable.
-It is at the agency’s discretion.
+However, it is at the agency’s discretion.

-- Become employed by an agency and be sent to the academy by that agency.
+- Become employed by an agency and be sent to a POST certified academy by that agency.

-The Law Enforcement certificate program is 2 semesters in length.
+The Law Enforcement certificate programs are 2 semesters in length.
 This is the minimum requirement to challenge the POST tests.

 The student may continue with 16 specific general education credits and 27 specific criminal justice credits to complete an Associate of Applied Science...

 We adhere to Idaho Peace Officer Standards and Training (POST).
 Up to 40 students will be accepted through the application and vetting process.

 If I already have an Associate, Bachelors, and/or Master’s degree will I get extra points towards application?